-Texas Tech University, which vas founded in 1923 and enrolled ts first students in the fall of 1925, s a state-supported, coeducational nstitution comprising the nstructional colleges of Agricultural Sciences, Arts and Sciences, Business Administration, ducation, Engineering, and Home conomics, the School of Law, the Graduate School and a number of pecial departments and divisions. he 61st Legislature of the State of exas authorized the creation of he Texas Tech University School of Medicine as a separate educational institution.
-The Texas ech University Health Sciences Center was officially designated by he 66th Texas State Legislature.
-Lubbock, the home of Texas ech, is a city of approximately 90,000 inhabitants.
-It is situated n the South Plains area of West
+Texas Tech University, which was founded in 1923 and enrolled its first students in the fall of 1925, is a state-supported, coeducational institution comprising the instructional colleges of Agricultural Sciences, Architecture, Arts and Sciences, Business Administration.
+Education, Engineering, and Home Economics, the School of Law, the Graduate School and a number of special departments and divisions.
+The 61st Legislature of the State of Texas authorized the creation of the Texas Tech University School of Medicine as a separate educational institution.
+The Texas Tech University Health Sciences Center was officially designated by the 66th Texas State Legislature.

-90,000 inhabitants.
+Lubbock, the home of Texas Tech, is a city of approximately 190,000 inhabitants.
 It is situated in the South Plains area of West Texas at an altitude of 3,250 feet.
-Dry, crisp air and sunny days hroughout practically the entire rear provide a healthful and invigorating climate.
+Dry, crisp air and sunny days throughout practically the entire year provide a healthful and invigorating climate.

-The university campus, a contiguous tract of 1,839 acres, ies at the western edge of the business section of the city.
-University buildings number 225 ncluding the Lubbock campus, function campus, Pantex campus, agricultural field laboratories at New Deal, and Regional Academic Health Centers at Amarillo, El

-Paso and the Permian Basin.
+The university campus, a contiguous tract of 1,839 acres, lies at the western edge of the business section of the city.
+University buildings number 225 including the Lubbock campus, Junction campus, Pantex campus, agricultural field laboratories at New Deal, and Regional Academic Health Centers at Amarillo, El Paso and the Permian Basin.
 The present plant value is over \$300 million.

 The first president of Texas Tech was Paul Whitfield Horn (1925-1932).
-He was followed by Bradford Knapp (1932-1938), Clifford Bartlett Jones (1938-1944), William Marvin Whyburn (1944-1948), Dossie Marion Wiggins (1948-1952), Edward Newlon Jones (1952-1959), Robert Cabaniss Goodwin (1959-1966), Grover Elmer Murray (1966-1979), Maurice Cecil Mackey (1976-1979), and Lauro Fred Cavazos (1980-).
+He was followed by Bradford Knapp (1932-1938), Clifford Bartlett Jones (1938-1944), William Marvin Whyburn (1944-1948), Dossie Marion Wiggins (1948-1952), Edward Newlon Jones (1952-1959),

+Robert Cabaniss Goodwin (1959-1966), Grover Elmer Murray (1966-1979), Maurice Cecil Mackey (1976-1979), and Lauro Fred Cavazos (1980-).

 Graduate work has been offered at Texas Tech University since 1927.
-In 1937 the graduate program became a separate unit under its own dean and council.
-Between 1928, when the first master's degree was awarded, and May 1982, a total of 12,376 master's degrees have been conferred; and since 1952, when the doctorate was first awarded, 1,645 degrees have been conferred, of which 1,180 were Ph.D.s, 339 were Ed.D.s, 126 were D.B.A.s and 1,808 were J.D.s.
+In 1937, the graduate program became a separate unit under its own dean and council.
+Between 1928, when the first master's degree was awarded, and May 1985, a total of 12,376 master's degrees have been conferred; and since 1952, when the doctorate was first awarded, 1,645 degrees have been conferred, of which 1,180 were Ph.D.s, 339 were Ed.D.s, 126 were D.B.A.s and 1,808 were J.D.s.